harrymkt/zluinav/content/docs/documentation.md

 ```

 ## Sections
 You can also have subsections inside the main one.
 However, you cannot have more than 1 sections inside a subsection.
-For example, you can't have docs/a/b, but you can have docs/a, and docs/b, etc.
+For example, you cannot have docs/a/b, but you can have docs/a, and docs/b, etc.

 Lets create a subfolder name test inside the main documentation section (docs) in this case.